xpqz/dyalog-docs/windows-ui-guide/docs/editor.md

 ###### Indenting Text

-Dyalog APL allows you to insert leading spaces in lines of a function and (unless the **AutoFormat** parameter is set) preserves these spaces between editing sessions.
+Dyalog allows you to insert leading spaces in lines of a function and (unless the **AutoFormat** parameter is set) preserves these spaces between editing sessions.
 Embedded spaces are however discarded.
 You can enter spaces using the space bar or the Tab key.
 Pressing Tab inserts spaces up to the next tab stop corresponding to the value of the **TabStops** parameter.
 If the **AutoIndent** parameter is set, new lines are automatically indented the same amount as the preceding line.

 ###### Reformatting